jasonlewis/basset/README.md

 So far all we've been talking about is styles, what about JavaScript?
 Basset has that covered too.
 Instead of using **Basset::styles()** just use **Basset::scripts()**
 Adding JavaScript assets is exactly the same, except you're using a .js file extension.

+### Dependencies
+An optional third parameter is available for dependency sorting.
+You can give the name of an asset that it will depend on or an array of names.

+    Basset\Basset::add('template', 'template.css', 'things')->add('things', 'things.css');

+Now the **template** asset depends on **things**, so it will be loaded after **things** has been loaded.
+If no dependency is given then assets are loaded based on the order they are listed.

 ### External Assets
 In some cases you may want to link to external assets, such as jQuery hosted by Google.
 Don't stress, simply write the full URL and Basset will